The Layer That Keeps Itself: A field law on operator coherence and the entry barrier no scale solves.

 from the question

-of who shows up to operate it."
+of who shows up to shape it.”

 -t r a b o c c o